yevbar/lusid/README.md

 # Lusid

-Automate iMessage with Python.
+Self-hosted iMessage Python client (Twilio with blue bubbles).
 If you have the following:

 * Macbook
 * Python

-You can programatically control iMessage with a self-hosted solution, here's how:
+You can programatically control iMessage, here's how:

 ## Installing